Farragut, TN

 Farragut isn't a zip code — it's the rhythm of a Saturday morning at McFee Park, the same neighbor who waves at you on the Anchor Park greenway every weekend, the elementary school that becomes a middle school that becomes a high school for one family across ten years.
 That's not a feature of every suburb.
 It's why this is the most consistent move-up market in the metro.

 I show more Farragut homes than any other West Knox neighborhood.
-The schools — Farragut Primary, Intermediate, Middle, and High — are the headline; what keeps families here for two decades is the ecosystem around the schools.
+The Knox County schools that serve Farragut — Farragut Primary, Intermediate, Middle, and High — are part of the picture; what keeps families here for two decades is the ecosystem around them.
 Parks, lake access, the Town's calendar of community events, and a culture where buyers don't just close on a house, they invest in a circle.

 If you're moving in from out of state, Farragut is usually the first question.
 From there we can sort 37934 from 37922, sidewalk subdivisions from half-acre lots, the eight-minute Pellissippi commute from the closer school feeder.
 There's a right Farragut answer for almost every buyer — the work is finding it.